 In addition to (SSN501) The Fundamentals of Sustainability, (SSN601) Professional Skills Capstone, students choose one course, out of a menu of courses , in each of the below topic areas:

 • Tools and Data Analysis

-It is highly recommended that students find an Advisor and Committee Chair by the end of their second semester.
+It is highly recommended that students find a Project Advisor and committee member(s) by the end of their second semester (especially for full-time students).
 We encourage students to begin corresponding with potential Advisors during their first semester to determine whether the Advisor has the ability to chair or serve on a new graduate student’s committee.

-The project proposal will have a clear research question or question and an anticipated time-line to complete the project.
+Before being enrolled in the project course (EVS 695), the student must submit a project proposal that is approved by their Advisory Committee.
+The project proposal must have a clear research question or questions, a work plan or tasks outlined to answer these questions, and contain an anticipated timeline to complete the project.
 Students will exhibit critical thinking and an understanding of the major steps of the scientific approach and research design, before starting the research and no later than the end of the semester before they plan to graduate.
 This written proposal should begin with an abstract of no more than 300 words and should describe the anticipated research in no more than 7 pages including figures and references.
 In it, the student will present the problem and discuss the plan, objective, approach, and scope of the proposed project.
 In considering the proposal, the faculty will also consider whether the student is adequately prepared for the proposed research.
 Revisions may be requested at this time.
-The proposal must be approved by the student’s advisor and a majority of the Committee.
 The proposal assures that both the student and the advisory committee know and agree upon the nature and scope of the research project.
 To complete the MSL Project Proposal Form, click here.